 Solution 2 of 4

 Step 1: Open the Device Manager.
 To do so, you can right-click on the Start button (Windows 8.1 only), and then click Device Manager.
 If you are on Windows 10/8/7, open Run command by simultaneously pressing Windows and R keys, type Devmgmt.msc and then press Enter key to open Device Manager.

 Step 2: In the Device Manager, expand Batteries.
 Right-click on Microsoft AC Adapter entry and click Uninstall button.
-Click OK button when you see the warning message to continue uninstalling the driver.
+Click the OK button when you see the warning message to continue uninstalling the driver.

-Step 3: Next, click on Action menu and then click Scan for hardware changes option to restore the missing battery icon.
+Step 3: Next, click on the Action menu and then click Scan for hardware changes option to restore the missing battery icon.

 Solution 3 of 4